Are you struggling with aggressive, anxious, fearful or out of control dog behavior?

 Do you have Questions for Joy?

-Please contact us to learn more or ask questions about our canine behavior training services, or if you are ready to get started, please fill out the behavior application form on the consultation page.
+Please contact me through text or email to learn more or ask questions about our canine behavior services, or if you are ready to get started, please fill out the behavior application form on the consultation page.